Snigdha2121/SnakeWaterGun_Game_Python/README.md

         print("Computer chose:", computer_choice)
         if player_choice == computer_choice:
             print("It's a tie!")
+# Increment the Player_point or Computer_point with 1 if a point is scored
         elif player_choice == "snake":
             if computer_choice == "water":
                 print("You win!")